-Work collaboratively with housing navigator to assist the clients in obtaining permanent housing and address any barriers.
+Work collaboratively to assist the clients/residents in obtaining permanent housing and address any barriers

 Participate in clinical case conferences and care coordination as indicated.

-Refer participants to mental health and other supportive services as needed.
+Connecting participants to medical, mental health and other supportive services as needed

 Participate in on site and off site trainings and meetings, as needed.

 Work as part of a team to ensure service delivery to all members of Supportive Housing Program